 Seriously, get the eff out of bed in time and butter that bread & make a sandwich.
 Pop to the corner shop to get ya packed lunch or hold down your shock when you get to the till.
 It was this way last year, do you not remember!?

 This is why taking plastic cash makes sense.
 Despite taking out enough for the kid’s monthly pocket money, that’ll barely cover lunch.
 Heading to a cash machine inside the venue will rob you with charges.
 Remember that queue of people just outside the venue?
 They were flocking to get £.
 You should’ve joined them and took money your out for free.
 FOR FREE!

 Don’t wear that effin’ jumpsuit.

 I know, I know!
 I recommended wearing a jumpsuit to save wearing two pieces of clothing back in tip one BUT there's a effin' problem.
 That trendy effin’ jumpsuit is NOT practical when you're trying to navigate around design *whatever* week.
 I'm not talking about those dungaree, slip on-slip off, types.
-I'm talking about the tailored ones that makes you look like you're wearing separates without the hassle of a belt.
+I'm talking about the tailored jumpsuit all in one that makes you look like you're wearing separates without the hassle of a belt.
 At some point you're gonna need the bathroom, and here comes the time to strip half naked in public.
-Yeah, jumpsuits have you like that!
+Yeah, jumpsuits have naked in public!

 You wriggle one arm out and if you're curvy like me that manuever has already left you with Chinese burns.
 The fluck!
 You've had to keep all that pee as you wait in the queues, and that’s after after finally locating these flipping toilets…..and now you still have to find your way out your clothes.